 It’s common for IT professionals of all disciplines to take the step into a role where their neck is on the line for managing a software project through to completion.

-The skills required for managing developers and successfully delivering a project are not the same as the programming and development skills required to produce good components and code.
-Growing Software: Proven Strategies for Managing Software Engineers* aims to breach the knowledge gap for software engineers who receive that promotion.
+The skills required for managing developers and successfully delivering a project are not the same as the programming and development skills required to produce good components and code. * aims to breach the knowledge gap for software engineers who receive that promotion.

 I read this book a few years ago but it remains one of my all-time favourites and the one I often recommend to new IT project managers, even those who don’t come from a development background because it helps explain how those teams and individuals work.
 It’s a good primer on communicating with technical people as well.

 Setting the scene for software teams

 The book is split into five parts, beginning with the environment of a software development team and what it means to create and grow a good team.

 Part Two looks at the technology aspects of the management role: defining a product, managing releases and the evaluation and assessment processes required to turn out good quality code.
 There is an excellent section on prototyping here.